Capital Calls: Burberry upsets with dowdy outlook

 -----------------------------------------------

 REALITY CHECK.
-Burberry is making a financial faux pas.
-The British luxury brand, known for its iconic “nova check” pattern, on Thursday reported here a 10% drop in sales for the year to March 27 to 2.3 billion pounds, worse than analyst forecasts here of a 9% drop.
-Even though adjusted operating profit was a positive surprise, at 396 million pounds rather than the forecast 378 million pounds, shares plunged as much as 10%.
+Burberry (BRBY.L) is making a financial faux pas.
+The British luxury brand, known for its iconic “nova check” pattern, on Thursday reported a 10% drop in sales for the year to March 27 to 2.3 billion pounds, worse than analyst forecasts of a 9% drop.
+Even though adjusted operating profit was a positive surprise, at 396 million pounds rather than the forecast 378 million pounds, shares plunged as much as 10% read more .

 Earlier in Capital Calls: